 Step 2: Clinical Training and Credentialing

 Your physicians and advanced practice providers will need structured training in wound assessment, treatment planning, and biologic application.
 Don't skip this step assuming you already know how to manage wounds.
-Clinical wound care has evolved significantly in the past decade, particularly around the integration of advanced biologics and the specific protocols required for biologics like Kerecis fish skin grafts and SYLKE spider silk dressings.
+Clinical wound care has evolved significantly in the past decade, particularly around the integration of advanced biologics and the specific protocols required for biologics like Kerecis fish skin grafts and SYLKE silk fibroin dressings.

 Several certifications carry weight with payers and with patients.
 The Certified Wound Specialist (CWS) credential, offered by the American Academy of Wound Management, is the gold standard.
 The Certified Wound Care Specialist (CWCS) through the Wound Care Education Institute is another respected option.
 Neither is mandatory to practice, but having at least one certified clinician on your team signals competency to your referral sources and simplifies insurance conversations.

 Beyond formal certification, arrange hands-on training sessions with your product distributors.
-At Sunspot Medical, we schedule in-person or virtual training sessions to walk your clinical team through proper assessment, debridement protocols, biologic selection criteria, and application techniques.
+At Sunspot Medical Group, we schedule in-person or virtual training sessions to walk your clinical team through proper assessment, debridement protocols, biologic selection criteria, and application techniques.
 This isn't optional—the difference between a successful biologic application and a failed one often hinges on proper preparation and technique.
 Budget 4-6 hours for this training per clinician.

 Step 3: Build Your Wound Care Formulary